Directshares vs ETX Capital, Who's Better?

 The minimum deposit for ETX Capital is $100.

 Depending on your circumstances, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both Directshares and ETX Capital are a good option.
+If you are experienced with forex trading but are looking for a change then both Directshares and ETX Capital are a good choice.

 Directshares vs ETX Capital - Regulation And Licencing In More Detail